-To get a clear idea of how the NAT mappings over UDP work, the first outgoing also acts as a connection initiation packet.
-When this first packet is sent, the NAT from which the packet was sent starts a timer as soon as the packet leaves.
+To get a clear idea of how the NAT mappings over UDP work, one can imagine the first outgoing packet as both a regular packet and a connection initiation message.
+When this first packet is sent, the NAT that the packet was sent from starts a timer as soon as the packet leaves.
 That timer waits for a response from the receiving client, meaning that the packet was received/accepted, and regular communication will follow.
 This timer will be referred to as connection initiation timeout throughout this section.
 Knowing this parameter is very useful for the case of a fully collaborative distributed network since the connection initiation timeout is the time that the peers have to collaborate and connect the new joiner based on the NAT mapping that the new joiner advertised.

-The second type of timeout we will call session timeout, signifying how long the mapping will remain active while there are no outgoing or incoming packet flows.
-Knowing how long the session can stay active while idle is used to determine how often "connection maintenance" packets need to be sent to keep the connection alive.
-Once a connection is established, it is preferred to be maintained since maintaining a connection is much "cheaper" than reestablishing one.
+The second type of timeout is called session timeout, meaning how long will the mapping remain active while there are no outgoing or incoming packet flows?
+Knowing how long the session can remain active while idle is used to determine how often "connection maintenance" packets need to be sent to keep the connection alive.
+Once a connection is established, it is preferred to be maintained since maintaining a connection is much "cheaper" than re-establishing one.